 In the first half of fourth day of Training/workshop a field visit was planned in nearby interventions.
-Therefore, two field visits were arranged, one field Team visited Imran and Noor Zaman Water Ponds, Shamshato Peshawar & second team visited Haji Wazir Muhammad s/o Niaz Muhammad Mohallah Mandai S/o Shamshatoo.
+Therefore, two field visits were arranged, one field Team visited Imran and Noor Zaman Water Ponds, and second team visited Haji Wazir Muhammad s/o Niaz Muhammad Mohallah, Shamshato Peshawar.
 Field teams took interviews from beneficiaries by using baseline & monitoring questionnaires.

-Figure 1.5 visited Imran and Noor Zaman Water Ponds, Shamshato Peshawar
+Figure 5 visited Imran and Noor Zaman Water Ponds.
+Shamshato Peshawar

-Second half of fourth day was planned for assessment of filled baseline & Monitoring questionnaires by field teams.
+Second half of fourth day was planned for assessment of filled baseline & monitoring questionnaires by field teams.
 The ultimate goal of this exercise was to check their ability to undertake interviews in field and improve capability of field enumerators.
 Further Dr. Usman Mustafa discussed any shortcoming, recommendation with field enumerators & deliver detailed session on do's & don'ts in field.